Australia’s first fully automated international container terminal is setting a new bar for engineering excellence.

 “Pre-loading was used in marginal areas in the northern portion of the site where settlements of moderate magnitude were predicted.”

-Chen added the southeast corner of the dock required greater attention due to its soft marine clay measuring up to 20 m deep.
+Chen added that the southeast corner of the dock required greater attention due to its soft marine clay measuring up to 20 m deep.

 “Significant mud-waving had occurred during initial development of the site as a dock facility,” he explained.